Simulation at UF

 Training of Nurses Via Simulation

 In collaboration with CSSALT, UF Health nurses are using simulation in their training.
-The simulation sessions take place in Shands 2121 (ex-Cysto 1).
 Courses taught include Critical Care, ACLS (practice and certification), and PEARS training.

 Simulation Training in Surgical Timeout

-In collaboration with CSSALT, UF Health is creating a video for training in the surgical timeout and is using the Simulation OR at Shands 2121 for surgical timeout training sessions.
+In collaboration with CSSALT, UF Health created a video for training in the surgical timeout and is using the Simulation OR for surgical timeout training sessions.